Frozen in time and forever since 79 AD

-Continuing with the second part of this weekend trip, we visit one of the most incredible highlights in the world.
-The Roman city of Pompeii.
-After having visited some other ancient civilizations “must does in a lifetime” as Petra, Athens’ Acropolis or Rome; coming here was as exciting as for any of the others with the difference that this time we knew we would get to see how a Roman city really was with all the infrastructure almost in perfect condition; palaces, temples, houses, baths, bars, shops, brothels; including original graffiti on the walls for the era; all there frozen in time after Mount Vesuvius eruption of 79 AD.
+It is hard to even say something about Pompeii, where time simply stood still for 2000 years.
+After having visited some other ancient civilizations masterpieces such as Petra in Jordan, Athens Acropolis in Greece or Rome, the capital of the vast empire than once was; coming here was as exciting as for any of the others with the difference that this time we knew we would get to see how a Roman city really was, with all the infrastructure almost in perfect condition; palaces, temples, houses, baths, bars, shops, brothels; including original graffiti on the walls from that era; all there frozen in time after Mount Vesuvius eruption of 79 AD.

-The trip from Naples (travel guide here) to Pompeii is around 35 minutes.
+The trip from Naples to Pompeii is around 35 minutes.
 The best and easiest way is by taking the Circumvesuviana trains.
-Very frequent running until very late at night.
-They operate from the lower level of the main train station at Piazza Garibaldi.
-The route is to Sorrento stopping at Torre Anunziata for Oplontis, Ercolano Scavi for Herculaneum and Pompei Scavi for Pompeii.
+Very frequent, running until late at night.
+They operate from the lower level of the main train station at Piazza Garibaldi or Porta Nolana station which is the end of the line.
+The route is for Sorrento stopping at Torre Anunziata for Oplontis, Ercolano Scavi for Ercolano and Pompei Scavi for Pompeii.

-The site is opened from 08:30am to 17:00pm during winter months and extended to 19.30pm during summer months.
-For the best and official information check their webiste here, with prices for each of the sites or combined tickets should you wish to visit more than one site.
-Basically 11 Euros for one site, or 20 Euros for the ticket that gives you access to 5 different sites, including Ercolano, Oplontis, Stabiae and Boscoreale Student discount applies.
+The site is openes from 08:30 am to 17:00 pm during winter months and extended to 19.30 pm during summer months.
+For the best and official information check their website here, with prices for each of the sites or combined tickets should you wish to visit more than one site.
+Basically 11 Euros for one site, or 20 Euros for the ticket that gives you access to 5 different sites, including Ercolano, Oplontis, Stabiae and Boscoreale.

-As for any Roman city, it was a well grid planned, with both Decumanos and Cardo intersecting in perpendicular at the Forum, where the political and religious centre would be located.
+As for any Roman city, it was a very well planned orthogonal grid of streets, with both the major streets, Decumanos and Cardo, intersecting in perpendicular at the Forum, where the political and religious centre would be located.

-Notice on every street, the pavement and the road have a big height between them, and at the crossings, elevated stones makes the same level as the pavement (those are let’s say the zebra crossings of today).
-The reason for this big different in level is because the city lacked from sewer system meaning the streets were opened sewers.
-Romans are well known for underground sewage network, but in the case of Pompeii, was not built.
+Notice on every street, the pavement and the road have a big height between them, and at the crossings, elevated stones at the same level as the pavement.
+On a similar way of a zebra crossings of today, however the reason is quite different.
+Pompeii lacked from a proper sewer system, meaning the streets were the actual opened air sewer.
+Romans are well known for underground sewage network, but in the case of Pompeii, it was not built since it was not a rich nor opulent city.
+Quite the opposite to what was Oplontis merely few kilometres apart.
+Rich and wealthy with an incredible water and canalisation system.

-You will get to see every building that males a Roman city of this size and importance.
+You will get to see every building that makes a Roman city of this size and importance.
 Palaces, homes, baths, temples, bars, etc. Incredible courtyards with beautiful fountains full with mosaic floors.
-Even 2000 years old graffiti have survived to our days and you can see them today protected behind glass added to the walls where they are.
+Even 2000 years old graffiti have survived to our days and you can see them today protected behind the glass panels added to the walls where they are.

-Overall it is very simple to visit, just making your way doing ziz-zags since all the streets follow an orthogonal grid pattern.
-The views of Mount Vesuvius are amazing from almost any street in Pompeii.
+Overall, even considering the large area it occupies, it is very simple and straightforward to visit if you navigate yourself making ziz-zags since all the streets form a grid.
+The views of the mighty Mount Vesuvius are amazing from almost any street in Pompeii.